opetchey/RREEBES/possible_papers.md

 [Ignacio Morales-Castilla, Miguel G. Matias, Dominique Gravel, and Miguel B. Araujo (2015) Inferring biotic interactions from proxies.
 TREE xx 1-10](http://www.cell.com/trends/ecology-evolution/abstract/S0169-5347(15)00077-4?rss=yes) TMM: Would be interesting to reproduce this study to get an idea about the removed interactions (the forbidden ones) - and the ones that are still in, but false.
 Maybe one could also apply this to a smaller food web and test for the accuracy of this approach.
 Because the authors do not provide any test for accuracy... :(

+Os Schmitz paper about effects of perturbations.
+Owen to find it.

 # Papers below are at least mostly done.

 [Benincà, E., Huisman, J., Heerkloss, R., Jöhnk, K.D., Branco, P., Nes, E.H.
 Van, Scheffer, M. & Ellner, S.P.
 (1989) Chaos in a long-term experiment with a plankton community. , 1–35.](http://www.nature.com/nature/journal/v451/n7180/abs/nature06512.html)